coderefinery/reports-and-proposals/isc24_tutorial/isc24_tutorial_proposal.md

 **Description of hands-on activities, if applicable**

 The tutorial will include ample time for a variety of hands-on activities.
-Participants be split into groups already during the first morning session where they take turns to teach a short snippet of a technical topic to each other - e.g. the Unix command line - followed by providing feedback to each other.
+Participants will be split into groups already during the first morning session where they take turns to teach a short snippet of a technical topic to each other - e.g. the Unix command line - followed by providing feedback to each other.
 This experience will form a baseline.
 In following sessions,